 In addition to learning how to use the electronic equipment you will encounter in the field, our program will also train you in electrical safety.
 The skills you learn will help you to not only repair and maintain equipment, but to do so safely in order to prevent harm to yourself or others.

-Our electrical safety program involves learning about a number of essential topics, including:
+Our electrical safety program within our school for electricians involves learning about a number of essential topics, including:

 As an electrician, you may be classified in one of two categories:

-Most professionals with electrical engineering jobs share many of the same responsibilities with electricians.
+Most professionals with electrical engineering jobs and the education of electrician school share many of the same responsibilities with electricians.
 As an electrician or electrical engineering technician, you will normally be expected to:

 In addition, most professionals with electrical technology jobs work a normal 40-hour week in laboratories, manufacturing plants or construction sites.
 This makes for a stable job environment that still allows for an unprecedented amount of task flexibility during the workday.

-At North American Trade Schools, we strive to provide you with the best training and skills needed to begin a career as one of the following:
+At North American Trade Schools, our electrician school strives to provide you with the best training and skills needed to begin a career as one of the following: